OneleNohaba/academic-projects/README.md

     - Exporting data to a text file
     - Application of jQuery and JavaScript
     - Extensions, add-ins, and prefabricated code libraries
+  - **Instructions to Run the Application**
+    1. Ensure you have .NET 6.0 SDK installed on your machine.
+    2. Clone the repository to your local machine.
+    3. Navigate to the project directory: `Year 2/CapeMint Project`.
+    4. Open the solution file (`.sln`) in Visual Studio.
+    5. Build the solution to restore dependencies.
+    6. Run the application using Visual Studio's built-in debugger or by executing the compiled binary from the output directory.

 ### Year 3
 - **[Capstone Project](./Year%203/Capstone%20Project/)** - The year-long final-year project: a volunteer and event management system with complementary features.
 The system supported EPI-USE Africa consultants and employees volunteering for events created by [erp.ngo](https://erp.ngo), the NGO branch of [groupelephant.com](https://www.groupelephant.com) (the parent company of EPI-USE).